Information for Scholars and Families

 - Provide Tutoring and Mentoring to local elementary through high school students

-- Monthly Mentor Workshop Series for University and Community Partners and student organization
+- Monthly Mentor Workshop Series for University and Community Partners and student organizations

 - Provide training and support resources with opportunity for digital badge